New Delhi minus the 'belly'

 The Aerocity complex (with a Metro Station at hand and other hotel chains like Lemon Tree, Novotel, Holiday Inn, and Ibis) was somewhat delayed due airport restrictions on "line of sight" violations, a seemingly pointless issue given planes are visible from several spots along the flight path, but extended screening walls and the like have sorted matters to bureaucratic satisfaction.

-Not far from the international airport and a short cross-border hop from Gurgaon lies the designer sanctuary retreat of Dusit Devarana New Delhi, a bold yet understated development from the renowned Thai hospitality group, Dusit, with just 50 rooms set in a tranquil garden estate far removed from the hullabaloo of the city and the bustle of an arterial national highway.
+Not far from the international airport and a short cross-border hop from Gurgaon lies the designer sanctuary retreat of The Roseate New Delhi (formerly Dusit Devarana New Delhi), a bold yet understated development with just 50 rooms set in a tranquil garden estate far removed from the hullabaloo of the city and the bustle of an arterial national highway.
 The hotel is reticent in the extreme, tucked away behind an unassuming hedgerow on a highway slip road, yielding its aubergine secrets literally step by step as you wander into the minimalist shell-interior to make your way down the smooth cream terrazzo curves to confront the purple stained glass reception.
 Of course, attentive staff will have zeroed in on you long before and ushered you through all the 'secret' passages.
 Or you could descend to the courtyard level in a beaten copper elevator.

 The design employs Mughal domes, scented gardens, massive unadorned stone walls, soaring wooden columns, and soothing water features to create a sense of fantasy and escape in a minimalist setting that may alarm those more used to Shangri-La bling.
 The many black and cobalt pools with stepping stone walkways pose a challenge for high heels and the elderly and the management rightly urges guests to be "vigilant".
 Yet all this creates a sense of serenity and peace that is so hard to define or artificially can.